The Mycological Society of America's First Virtual Meeting

 The Mycological Society of America recognizes excellence in research, teaching and service among its membership by celebrating students, teachers, and researchers.

 Thank you to all of the 2020 award applicants, and congratulations to the awardees!

-The winners of the MSA Distinctions and MSA Fellow awards will be announced the day of the meeting.
+The winners of the MSA Distinctions and MSA Fellow awards were announced the day of the meeting.